resilience-me/panarchy/misc/documentation.md

 ### Elected event

 Emits events for each slot, when a validator is elected, and also includes the coinbase.
 Can be used to track coinbase payouts.
-Emits events even for slots that were not used (if a validator was offline or the slot was skipped for some other reason. )
+Emits events even for slots that were not used (if a validator was offline or the slot was skipped for some other reason. ) The contract is not launched with genesis block and is optional.